plasticbugs/3dstxt/README.markdown

 ## Gems
 3DStxt makes use of these gems:

-+ amazon_product: Amazon Product Advertising API gem lets users customize their pages with images and links to their favorite Nintendo DS and 3DS games.
++ amazon_product: Ruby interface to the Amazon Product Advertising API.
+3DStxt uses the Product Advertising API for allowing users to customize their page with images and links to their favorite Nintendo DS and 3DS games.
+The app's database follows Amazon's usage guidelines, storing only the ASIN for each game that is added.

 + sanitize: Sanitizes user input

-+ paperclip: Enables profile image uploads
++ paperclip: Enables profile image uploads with S3 integration

 + rmagick: a nice Ruby wrapper for ImageMagick.
 ImageMagick must be installed on your remote server!
 Heroku supports this.
 ImageMagick is used to resize image uploads.

-+ aws-s3: Amazon S3 storage
++ aws-s3: Amazon S3 storage for profile images

 + impressionist: Logs unique impressions for users to track page visits on their account

-+ twitter-bootstrap-rails: Twitter Bootstrap
++ twitter-bootstrap-rails: Twitter Bootstrap!

 ## Customizing 3DStxt
 Rename these files by removing '.example':
-+ *config/config.yml.example* >> config/config.yml
++ **config/config.yml.example** >> config/config.yml
-+ *config/s3.yml.example* >> config/s3.yml
++ **config/s3.yml.example** >> config/s3.yml

 ## CONFIG.YML
 ### Email Account Info